 Student's Name

-NOTE: A form must be completed and signed by pregnancy for the student to participate in class, the Physician/Midwife each month through- out the laboratory and clinical rotations.
+NOTE: A form must be completed and signed be pregnancy for the student to participate in class by the Physician/Midwife each month throughout the , laboratory and clinical rotations.

-fully in the classroom, laboratory, and clinical exp in providing care for this patient and she may participate erience of the Practical Nursing Program without restriction. g, and reaching in the care of the acutely and chronically ill.
+fully in the classroom, laboratory, and clinical ex d in providing care for this patient and she may participate perience of the Practical Nursing Program without restriction. ng, and reaching in the care of the acutely and chronically ill.

 Physician/Midwife Name (Printed) Phone

 Street Address (complete at initial visit only)

 City, State Zip

 Physician/Midwife Signature Date

-Developed 10/97

-Reviewed 2/99, Updated 4/06
+Developed 10/97 Reviewed 2/99, Updated 4/06

-Date
+Student Signature Date